kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 #### Reconcile Integration and Error Handling

 `generateWorkload`/`instantiatePodGroup` are invoked from the Job reconcile loop, gated on the `WorkloadWithJob` feature gate and only when the Job has no pods yet.
 The integration is designed to be idempotent and crash-safe:

-- **Discovery first:** the controller looks up an existing `Workload`/`PodGroup` (via `spec.controllerRef` / `spec.podGroupTemplateReference`) before compiling, so a restart between creating the `Workload` and the `PodGroup` does not produce duplicates.
+- **Discovery first:** the controller looks up an existing `Workload`/`PodGroup` (via `spec.controllerRef` / `spec.podGroupTemplateRef`) before compiling, so a restart between creating the `Workload` and the `PodGroup` does not produce duplicates.
 - **Ordering:** `Workload` is created (or found) before the `PodGroup`, and both before pods, so references always resolve.